 If you want to take to the Tatra mountains at your leisure, there is a cable car from Zakopane Kuźnice to Kasprowy Wierch every day.
-Best to get there early to avoid the queues especially in high season.
-A funicular railway also operates from Zakopane to Gubałówka taking 3.5 minutes to get to the height of 1122 m giving you tremendous panorama vista of Zakopane and the Tatra Mountains.
+Best to get there early to avoid the queues, especially in high season.
+A funicular railway also operates from Zakopane to Gubałówka taking 3.5 minutes to get to the height of 1122 m giving you a tremendous panorama vista of Zakopane and the Tatra Mountains.

 Another way to take in the tremendous mountain views is from the geothermal pool in Aqua Park Zakopane.
 The park offers adventure tubes, a wild-river ride, hydro massage, hot tubs, saunas & waterfalls.

 TATRA NATIONAL PARK | 110KM FROM KRAKOW

 One of the most underrated destinations in Poland is the Tatra National Park, it’s only a 2-hour journey from Krakow.
 It’s the perfect place if you love hiking, nature and beautiful scenery.
 Known as the “Mini-Alps”, Tatra National Park borders the Slovakian Tatra National Park, both of which were listed as UNESCO biosphere reserves in 1993.